 In extreme cases, you could even turn to house buying companies who can pay you in cash for your house in as little as two weeks.
 These steps may seem extreme, but you stand to lose your assets anyway.
 Surely it’s better to earn from them?
 Note that, if you do take this path, it’s important you let the debt agency know.
 If they can see you’re making efforts to get the cash, they’re sure to grant you extensions for the cause.

 Know your rights

-If you’re unable to make the cash in time, the reality is that bailiffs probably will get involved.
+If you’re unable to make the cash in time, the reality is that bailiffs WILL get involved.
 But, even that isn’t as scary as you might think if you learn your rights ahead of time.
-Shows like Lizard Lick Towing have given us an unrealistic view of this process.
-Anyone who’s watched that program will come to expect threats, foul language, and even physical violence.
-Newsflash; that’s nowhere near reality.
-The fact is that these people are doing their jobs.
-As in any professional role, they’ll treat you with understanding and professionalism.
-This is especially the case if you let them get on with what they have to do.
-Note that debt collectors should never use foul language during a repossession.
+The fact is that these people are doing their jobs, and should be treating you with understanding and professionalism.
+Make sure that legally all the debt was caused by you.
 Note, too, that you have a right to remain silent, and you should take it.
 If this matter goes to court down the line, your words will be used against you.
 Keep interactions short, and the process will be much less painful.

 No one said that this would be easy.
 Debt destroys lives for a reason.
 Still, a letter from a debtor doesn’t spell the end.
 Keep your thoughts positive, and address this head on to get out the other end is as little time as possible.
 Here are some amazing resources from Amazon to help you get back on track for dealing with your debt.